Singapore Market Entry for Korean SMEs: A Brand-First Playbook

 3. Skipping Brand Localization

-Localization isn’t translation.
-It’s deciding what the brand means in a new context.
+Localization is deciding what the brand means in a new context, not just translating it.

 A Brand-First Framework for Singapore Market Entry